piksel-ina/piksel-infra/dev/README.md

   - **Deletion Protection:** Configurable via `var.odc_db_deletion_protection` (recommended: `true`) to prevent accidental instance deletion.
 - **High Availability:** Multi-AZ deployments (controlled by `var.odc_db_multi_az`) provide high availability via a standby replica but are distinct from backups.
 - **Compliance:** All RDS backups (automated snapshots, logs) are stored within the same AWS region as the instance.

+## Monitoring and Alerting

+To ensure operational health and proactively identify potential issues, baseline monitoring and alerting have been configured using AWS CloudWatch.

+### Overview

+- **Mechanism:** CloudWatch Alarms monitor key metrics for critical services.
+- **Notifications:** Alerts are triggered when predefined thresholds are breached and sent to a central SNS topic (`monitoring_alerts`) for notification (e.g., via email subscription, Slack integration - configuration depends on SNS subscription setup).

+### Monitored Services

+- **Relational Database Service (RDS):**
+  - **CPU Utilization:** Alerts on sustained high CPU usage, indicating potential performance bottlenecks or the need for instance scaling.
+  - **Freeable Memory:** Alerts when available memory is critically low, which can impact database performance.
+  - **Free Storage Space:** Alerts when disk space is running low, preventing potential write failures or service interruptions.
+- **Object Storage (S3):**
+  - **5xx Server Errors:** Alerts if AWS encounters internal server errors when processing requests for the critical buckets (`data`, `notebooks`, `web`).
+This indicates potential platform-level issues affecting bucket availability or accessibility.
+S3 Request Metrics are enabled on these buckets to provide the necessary `5xxErrors` metric.

 ---